You’re training for your upcoming triathlon season and you need a new pair of running shoes.

 Full Ironman triathlons fall into the long-distance category and therefore require the most support compared to the other two distances mentioned.

-You’ll want a shoe with quite a bit more cushioning to get your feet through a marathon after swimming and biking such long distances.
+You’ll want ironman shoes with quite a bit more cushioning to get your feet through a marathon after swimming and biking such long distances.

 Many experienced Ironman triathletes will go for a very supportive shoe with the maximum amount of cushioning.
 Or, will wear a shoe similar to the ones in the previous section.
 Again, it depends on preference.